shupershuff/Diablo2RLoader/README.md

 This meant if you ran the script any time between 1st through to the 9th of August 2023, then the update checker will have broken :(<br>
 There was also a separate issue where this didn't work properly for folk in different regions where your computers use the different date/time formatting settings.<br>
 If you're impacted, then you will notice an error message (in red) briefly show when launching the script and/or notice your script version is stuck on a version below v1.8.4.<br>
-There are two easy fixes for this, perform the following:<br>
+There is an easy fix for this, perform the following:<br>
-1. Open stats.csv and delete the value for LastUpdateCheck (eg change "3/08/2023 8:32:06 pm" to "").
-2. Download the latest release and copy the D2Loader.ps1 file from the latest release to where your script sits to overwrite it.
+1. Download the latest release and copy the D2Loader.ps1 file from the latest release to where your script sits to overwrite it.

 ---